Ajayprakashk7/Speech-to-Speech-Chatbot-Based-On-ChatGPT/README.md

      Recommended to use VS Code

      Usage.
-The chatbot can handle a wide range of queries, from answering general knowledge questions to providing weather updates and even controlling your smart home devices(In progress).
+The chatbot can handle a wide range of queries, from answering general knowledge questions to providing weather updates and everything ChatGpt can do.

 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.